thenickcox/dronestream/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create new Pull Request

+## Acknowledgements

+Obviously, this gem couldn't be possible without the [dronestream API](http://dronestream.org).
+So thank you to [Josh Begley](http://joshbegley.com/) for the API.
+Thanks also to [@ashedryden](http://twitter.com/ashedryden) for turning me onto [hasadronekilledanyonetoday.com](http://hasadronekilledanyonetoday.com) by [Chris Zarate](https://github.com/chriszarate/hadkat), where I discovered the source.